The visual field refers to the total area in which objects can be seen in the side (peripheral) vision as you focus your

-- Macular degeneration (eye disorder that slowly destroys sharp, central vision)
+- Age-related macular degeneration (eye disorder that slowly destroys sharp, central vision)

 - Multiple sclerosis (disorder that affects the CNS)

 - Optic glioma (tumor of the optic nerve)

 - Pituitary gland disorders

 - Retinal detachment (separation of the retina in the back of the eye from its supporting layers)

-- Temporal arteritis (inflammation and damage to the blood vessels that supply blood to the scalp and other parts of the head)
+- Temporal arteritis (inflammation and damage to the arteries that supply blood to the scalp and other parts of the head)